The Shadowless Tower

-The Shadowless Tower (白塔之光) is a 2023 Chinese Drama film written and directed by Korean-Chinese filmmaker Zhang Lü and stars Xin Baiqing, Tian Zhuangzhuang and Huang Yao.
-The film depicts the warm story of people healing and accompanying each other exhibiting family bond and love.
+The Shadowless Tower (白塔之光) is a 2023 Chinese drama film written and directed by Zhang Lü, and starring Xin Baiqing, Tian Zhuangzhuang and Huang Yao.
+The film depicts the warm story of people healing and accompanying each other, exhibiting family bond and love.

 It is selected to compete for the Golden Bear at the 73rd Berlin International Film Festival, where it had its world premiere on 18 February 2023.

 Plot

 The name of film is from a landmark of a 13th-century Buddhist temple in the Xicheng District of Beijing, the White Pagoda.
 The eccentric design of the temple makes it hard to see its shadow.
 This has given rise to the local legend that its shade can actually be found some two thousand miles away in Tibet, the temple’s spiritual home.
 It is used as a metaphor for a life stage of the protagonist, hence the name: The Shadowless Tower.

 A middle-aged man living alone in Beijing meets a young photographer at work.
 He learns the whereabouts of his father, with whom he had lost contact for more than 40 years.
 Encouraged by the photographer, he faces his father and regains their long-lost father-son relationship.